Tutorial: Reliability of Return on Assets as a Profit Indicator

 The pater of American capital theory is Fisher’s (1930) concept that “capital” (asset value, a “fund”) is the present value of prospective profits, discounted by a predetermined interest rate on sovereign bonds.

 According to Fisher, “Capital, in the sense of capital value, is simply future income discounted or, in other words, capitalized.
 The value of any property, or rights to wealth, is its value as a source of income and is found by discounting that expected income….
 The bridge or link between income and capital is the rate of interest….
 The value of capital must be computed from the value of its estimated future income, not vice versa.”
-(Original italics).
+(Italics added).

 Heterogeneous Assets

-In addition, «operating assets» is a nebulous account in transfer pricing.
-See Regs. § 1.482-5(d)(6) (Operating assets).
+In addition, “operating assets” are nebulous accounts in transfer pricing (see Regs. § 1.482-5(d)(6) [Operating assets]).
 If only the combined (aggregated) balance sheet “fixed assets”:

 (a) Property,